Chocolate and peppermint is a match made in Christmas heaven, which is why these Chocolate Peppermint Donuts are the heavenliest of all donuts!

 - 1/2 cup sprinkles, Canada Day themed

 - Preheat oven to 425 degrees.
-Lightly spray a 6-hole donut pan with cooking spray and set aside.
+Lightly spray a 12-hole mini muffin pan with cooking spray and set aside.

 - In a large bowl, use a hand-held mixer to blend together the milk, sour cream, eggs, and maple syrup.